emdemir/devnews/README.md

 - `docker-compose build`
 - `docker-compose up`

+The nginx server will be listening on port 8080 for HTTP and port 8443 for HTTPS.
 The database will be seeded with the user `admin` (password `admin`) and some test stories and tags, which you can then modify as you wish.

 ## Copyright